Steve Cradock: The Kundalini Target

 Cradock announced on the Ocean Colour Scene website that he had begun work on a solo album in early 2008, the recording of which took place at Black Barn Studios in Surrey.
 During a phone interview on BBC Radio Tees in April 2008, Cradock discussed his solo album and disclosed that he plays all the instruments on the album.
 Occasionally, Cradock performed his own songs during his tour with Weller during their acoustic gigs of 2007 and 2008.
 The album features Paul Weller and wife Sally Cradock.

-The album title was confirmed as The Kundalini Target; it reached No. 114 in the album charts, 34 in Play.com's charts and 30 in iTunes' charts.
+The album title was confirmed as The Kundalini Target; it reached No. 114 in the UK albums chart, 34 in Play.com's charts and 30 in iTunes' charts.

 Peace City West

 Cradock's second solo album Peace City West was released on Kundalini Music (a label founded by Cradock and his wife) on 4 April 2011 and features collaborations with James Buckley, from the cult TV show The Inbetweeners, Paul Weller, Sally Cradock, Andy Crofts of The Moons and PP Arnold.